Quiet your inner critic who keeps telling you to stay small

 Why This Work Matters Now

-Learning to recover from people-pleasing now is an investment in every future relationship and opportunity.
-It's about claiming your right to take up space, to have needs, to disappoint people sometimes, and to be loved not for what you can provide but for who you are.
+Learning to quiet your inner critic and trust yourself now is an investment in every future opportunity and relationship.
+It's about claiming your right to take up space, to pursue what lights you up, to make mistakes and learn from them, and to be valued for who you authentically are rather than who you think you should be.

 Taking the First Step